cBournhonesque/lightyear/NOTES.md

 TODO:
 - add button on server to add a new local client, or add a new client in a separate app
-- should we automatically add PREDICTION_GROUP when PredictionTarget is added?
-- sometimes the sync keeps increasing all the time! or there is a huge sync bug.
-  - it seems to be that suddenly our jitter estimate goes haywire (from 3ms to 133ms) which totally changes the InputTimeline objective.
 - the confirmed.tick is not the same than the rollback_start_tick sometimes..
 It looks like the confirmed.tick for some entities is still at an OLD rollback tick, meaning that the confirmed tick did not get updated.
 - we have temporary ChannelNotFound error in avian_3d example when a client connects?